 - a.
 A medication log will be maintained for each student administered medication by the district.
-The medication log will include, but not be limited to: - (1) The name, dose and method of administration of medication administered, date, time of administration and name of the person administering the medication; - (2) Student refusals of medication; - (3) Errors in administration of medication; - (4) Emergency and minor adverse reaction incidents; - (5) Discrepancies in medication supply: - (6) Disposal of medication including date, quantity, manner in which the medication was destroyed and the signature of the staff involved. - b.
-All records relating to administration of medicines, including permission slips and written instructions, will be maintained in a separate medical file apart from the student's education records file unless otherwise related to the student's educational placement and/or individualized education program.
-Records will be retained in accordance with applicable provisions of OAR 166-400-0010(17) and OAR 166-400-0060(29). - c.
-Student medical files will be kept confidential.
-Access shall be limited to those designated school staff authorized to administer medication to students, the student and his/her parents.
-Information may be shared with staff with a legitimate educational interest in the student or others as may be authorized by the parent in writing.
+The medication log will include, but not be limited to: - (1) The name, dose and route of medication administered, date, time of administration and name of the person administering the medication; - (2) Student refusals of medication; - (3) Errors in administration of medication1; - (4) Emergency and minor adverse reaction incidents1; - (5) Discrepancies in medication supply; - (6) Disposal of medication including date, quantity, manner in which the medication was destroyed and the signature of the staff involved. - b.
+All records relating to administration of medicines, including permission slips and written instructions, will be maintained in a separate medical file apart from the

-&lt;sup>1Designated staff may note incident by symbol in medication log and attach detailed documentation as necessary.
+1Designated staff may note incident by symbol in medication log and attach detailed documentation as necessary.